0x20/gatekeeper/README.md

 To run the application without systemd, use the following command:

     python3 main.py -d ./whitelist -v --no-journald -m mqtt

+## Special operation modes

+Gatekeeper is aware of two special operation modes, event mode (i.e. for Newline or other events) and the Thursday social evening.

+### Thursday social

+The gate should open when any number calls.

+### Event mode

+Sometimes it's useful to be able to manually override the CID check; eg during newline or other events.
+Event mode is activated by creating the `/tmp/eventmode` file; eg using `touch /tmp/eventmode`.
+This path has been chosen since it doesn't persist.
+This way, someone unfamiliar with the system can just turn it off and on again to restore it back to the standard operational state.

 ## MQTT